For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How much are American university fees?

-Tuition fees are now above £9,000 a year in a lot of the UK.
+Tuition fees are now above £9,000 a year in most of the UK.
 So should you consider studying in America instead?

 If your knowledge of American universities (or 'colleges', as they're often called in the USA) is based entirely on films and TV, you could be forgiven for thinking that the prices are sky-high.